modehnal/GNOMETerminalAutomation/article/presentation_article.md

     └── runtest.sh # main script that does some basic setup, scenario start and reporting result to our CI
 ```

-The feature file have folowing contents.
+The feature files have folowing contents.

 ```gherkin
 # -- FILE: features/scenarios/example.feature